Frameworks

 You may also run any sticky session solution you want with WebViewer Server, as long as it maintains a session with the server for the duration of the a document or client connection.

 We also offer a check to see if the server is in a non-functional state, called the 'life check'.
-You can view more here .
+See guide for more on life check.

 When WebViewer is set in single server mode, WebViewer will not attempt to swap hosts when the server reports as 'overloaded' through the health check.
 When this is disabled, any active connection will not be broken and will continue if a health failure occurs.
 You can set this in the WebViewer constructor, like so: